 To further support the EAP and RKC delivery, we have created an ONLINE resource of 10 short VIDEO sessions which cover the programmes’ core content.
 The average length of each session is around 10 minutes.
 These video sessions are now an integral part of the face-to face or Skype delivery of the EAP and RKC programmes (and possibly EIS).

-The 10 video sessions can also be purchased directly by parents and carers for £50 (plus VAT).
+The 10 video sessions can also be purchased directly by parents and carers for £35 (plus VAT).
+This introductory discount is available until 31 July 2019.
 Once payment is made you will receive instant access.
 You can make your purchase here:

 The 10 video sessions can be purchased directly by social workers too, e.g. for individual prospective adopters/special guardians, or group trainings, for £99 (plus VAT).
 You can order your license/s here: